 Adding New Relationships

 Any Reach user can add a relationship with any person in Reach.
 There is no limit as to the number of users who can have a relationship with a given person.
-There are two ways to add a relationship with a person in Reach:
+There are three ways to add a relationship with a person in Reach:

 From the person’s profile screen